-The U.S. Department of Justice reports that approximately 16.6 million U.S. residents age 16 and older were victims of identity theft in 2012.
+The U.S. Department of Justice reports that approximately 17.6 million U.S. residents age 16 and older were victims of identity theft 2014.
 Identity theft occurs when someone, without your permission, uses your name, Social Security number, credit card number, or other identifying information, to commit fraud.

 Today, identity theft encompasses a range of crimes – from credit card theft to intricate schemes in which a victim’s personal information is used to set up falsified bank accounts.
 This fraudulent activity can devastate your credit and require significant time and money to resolve.
 While it’s difficult to prevent identity theft completely, you can minimize your risk by taking the following precautions.

 Pay attention to your billing cycles.
 Call your credit card company or bank if your statement is late.
 A missing statement may mean someone called and changed the billing address to prevent you from detecting fraudulent activity.

 Review your statements carefully to determine whether unauthorized purchases have been made.

 Don’t have blank checks mailed to your dorm, apartment, or home.
 Ask that they be delivered to your bank and pick them up in person.

 Don’t include extra information, such as your telephone number, driver’s license number, or Social Security number, on your printed checks.